 Allowing students to live comfortably during their time at Radford University is a top priority, which is why Facilities Planning and Construction periodically undertakes renovations of residence halls.

-The renovation of Bolling and Pocahontas will be complete for fall opening 2015 and Draper will be complete for fall opening 2016.
+The renovation of Bolling and Pocahontas was completed and occupied for fall opening 2015 and Draper was complete for fall opening, 2016.

 As part of the umbrella package, Muse Hall was renovated to replace the elevators; upgrade the fire alarm system; install a lightning protection system; and install new exterior ADA ramps.
 The first-floor lobby and lounge spaces were upgraded to provide an attractive new entrance to the building.
 The renovation was completed for Fall opening, 2017.